 Research & Publications

-I am Co-Director of PRCH and of the International Recovery and Citizenship Collaborative (IRCC)and the Collaborative for Motive Control Studies, Principal Investigator of the CCC, and Editor of The Perch, an arts, music, and literary journal.
+I am Co-Director of PRCH, Director of the CCC, Chair of the International Recovery and Citizenship Collaborative (IRCC), Co-Director of the Collaborative for Motive Control Studies, and Editor of The Perch, a Yale literary, visual arts, and music journal.

 Education & Training